Groundswell is a unique enterprise, consisting of a retreat center and radical queer intentional community.

 The community lives in two houses and four tiny homes, on the residential side of the property which is separated from the camp by the creek.
 We tend livestock and small garden plots, share meals, laugh a lot, sometimes argue, have heart circles, and make consensus decisions about how to manage the retreat center and the property as a whole.

 Groundswell hosts a variety of gatherings during the year, and also rents out the facility to kindred groups and individuals.
-We take much of our inspiration from the Radical Faeries, but we aren’t a faerie sanctuary.
-This is because we need to be self-sustaining, and we simply can’t afford to open our doors to all comers, though we offer scholarships to make our gatherings more accessible to those facing economic hardship.
-Nor can we provide unlimited care to the most troubled in our midst, since we need to steward our resources – both financial and psychological – with skill and caution if we’re to remain viable.
+We take much of our inspiration from the Radical Faeries, though we aren’t a faerie sanctuary.
+Our intention is to be self-sustaining, and we simply can’t afford to open our doors to all comers; we need to steward our resources – both financial and psychological – with skill and caution if we’re to remain viable.
 Our goal is to serve as many people as possible, and to nurture ourselves in the process.
+We do provide scholarships to make our gatherings more accessible to those facing economic hardship.

 As we grow, our horizons grow.
 We are committed to holding space for trans, non-binary, disabled, and POC people, and we value intergenerational exchange.
 We believe in the importance of building bridges while honoring difference, and we welcome ongoing conversation with individuals and groups who want to co-create with us.
 Take a look at our Community Values Statement to read more about our principles and intentions.